 Consider Scope

 Your assessment strategy may vary depending on the scope of your program.
-You may just focus on a couple of clinics and limit data collection to these sites; you may adopt a broader scope and include survivors, family members, those with only second-hand exposure, etc.
+You may initially focus on a couple of clinics and limit data collection to these sites; later, you may adopt a broader scope and include survivors, family members, or those with only second-hand exposure.

 Utilize Multiple Data Sources